Building Sustainable Cities and Infrastructure

 Spring; Q3Q4; 3 credits

-The course takes the point of view that cities are often the political unit that can act.
-Further, investments at the scale of buildings, districts, and cities are well understood by the private sector.
-This means that in many situations private finance of the public infrastructure that makes up cities leads to faster economic development, richer opportunities for individual growth, and better environmental performance as basic resources like energy and water are used more efficiently.
+The course takes a component point of view, looking at the elements that make up cities.
+Investments at the scale of local infrastructure, buildings, and districts are well understood by the private sector.
+This means that in many situations private finance of public infrastructure leads to faster economic development, richer opportunities for individual growth, and better environmental performance as basic resources like energy and water are used more efficiently.

 Cases are drawn from both emerging economies and developed economies, and from both new cities and existing cities ranging from New York and London to Ho Chi Minh City, Mumbai, Lagos, and San Paolo.
 Real estate, project finance, infrastructure finance, and the delivery and operation of these elements of cities play prominent roles in each module.
-Economic development, resilience, and smart cities are important themes.
+Economic development, resilience, and influential new technologies and business models are important themes.

 Course Content and Organization